Christopher-Louis/geoportal_hamburg_ir_trafficcount/README.md

 ## Outliers
 ![Outliers](https://i.ibb.co/V9qFSb6/outliers.png)

 Please pay close attention to the values returned by the stations with the ids 15776, 15780 and 15784.
-These stations have reported counts of around 20K usually, but have results ranging from 4-20 Million starting on january 27th ending February 5th 2021.
+These stations have daily result sums of around 20K usually, but have results ranging from 4-20 Million starting on january 27th ending February 5th 2021.
 Filtering these technical failures out is probably the most reasonable measure.

 ## Growing Station Network
 ![Station Network Count](https://i.ibb.co/zFtqF2r/Stationcount.png)